sirselim/lyritical/README.md

 ## What does it do?

-Currently there are functions to explore the number of times words are used in a given song, or by a given artist (so across all of their songs). `lyritical` scraps lyrics from lyrics.com (*I will look to expand this later*) using the `rvest` package.
+Currently there are functions to explore the number of times words are used in a given song, or by a given artist (so across all of their songs). `lyritical` uses web-scraping to pull lyrics from lyrics.com (*I will look to expand this later*) using the `rvest` package.

 ### song_wordcloud